 - Sites.
 Caravans/motor homes/tents must be at least 6 metres apart.
 Family units can be 3 metres apart.
 Awnings are permitted and BBQ’s are permitted provided they are not sited directly on the floor.
 Alternatively, there is a communal large brick built BBQ in the central area.
 Please provide your own coals.
 Visitors are expected to keep their allocated site neat and tidy during their stay.

 - Gas Bottles.
 Gas is available to purchase on site, provided we have the size you require.

 - Hose pipes.
-Hose pipes are not permitted to be used under any circumstances.
+Hose pipes are not permitted to be connected to our water taps under any circumstances.

 - Speed.
 All areas of the site are subject to a 5MPH SPEED LIMIT.
 This applies to everyone on site.
 This is for the safety of everyone, especially children, on site.

 - Car Parking.
 All electric pitches have the facility to park one car.
 Non-electric pitches may not be able to accommodate vehicles.
 All other vehicles must be left on the parking area at the bottom of the meadow.

 - Children.
 Children are the responsibility of their parent/guardian at all times.
 No child under the age of 18 can camp on their own overnight and should not be left in their tent/caravan unsupervised after dark.
 Children attending an evening function should do so under the supervision of their parent/guardian.
 If children are to be left in the care of a member then a “parental responsibility” form should be completed on every occasion and handed in to the office.

 - Washing up.
 If you do not have your own washing up facilities you can use the facilities provided behind the meadow shower block.
 Do not wash up at the drinking water points.